andortizg/BaDCaT/UNAPI/Readme.md

 3. Use option 3 to write the BaDCaT flash with the new firmware.

-### If you like to improve the firmware or to add new features, contact me!
+### If you like to improve the firmware/driver or to add new features, contact me!